 Students must be enrolled in an approved program and not every student will receive the loan and not all schools participate in this program, so you must explore your options.

 If it is determined that you do not have a financial need that meets the criteria for this loan, you will not receive it, but you may qualify for a subsidized loan in this case.

-Private Student Loans: Getting Approved Without a Cosigner
+Private Student Loans: Getting Approved With No Cosigner

-While we stated it is unlikely that you will be approved for a private student loan, it is not impossible, and some students are able to.
+While we stated it is unlikely that you will be approved for a private student loan without a cosigner, it is not impossible, and some students are able to.
 Private student loans are different than federal student loans and they often have different requirements, higher interest rates, and repayment usually begins immediately.
 To be approved for a private student loan, you will need to go through a third party such as a bank or specialized lender.

 As mentioned, there are requirements that you must meet to obtain a private loan without a cosigner.
 We will go over some of the requirements below.

 1. U.S. Citizen

 You cannot receive a private student loan unless you are a U.S. citizen.
 If you do not meet this requirement, you will be turned down as banks do not underwrite loans to non-citizens due to the risk and other factors.

 Of course, you need to have a good credit score and credit history.
 Minimal history or no history does not constitute good history, so it is important that you understand this.
 Many students who apply for student loans assume that since they have never had a credit card or been late on their utility payments, they will qualify, but this is not always accurate.
 You typically must have some type of credit history.